 - Turn off heat and remove the jars from the water and place it on a flat surface like a wooden table and let it cool overnight or 24 hours.

-- When you see the center of the metal lid is sunken, it means the jars are air tight and the gourmet tuyo can last up to 6 months.
+- When you see the center of the metal lid is sunken, it means the jars are air tight and the tuyo in oil can last up to 6 months.

 - If you can still press the center of the metal lid and moves up and down, it means the seal has failed and just repeat the process above until the lid is sunken.